allenabc/mocha_test/README.md

 # Elements of a typical mocha test

-Bring in the assert library to make an assert. assert has over a hundred options to check for in this case "equal" describe is your description of what the test is about it( begins the actual test.
+Bring in the assert library to make an assert. assert has over a hundred options to check for in this case "equal"

+describe is your description of what the test is about it( begins the actual test.
 In this case, an array [1,2,3] with a check for the number 4.

-  There is no four so expect to see a -1 returned. assert will have two or three arguments.
+There is no four so expect to see a -1 returned.

+# assert
+Assert will have two or three arguments.
 The first argument is item to be tested.
 The first item will return a value, in this case, -1.
 The second argument must match that value, in this case a -1 to pass.
 The third argument is optional and will print out a helpful message if the test fails.

-# running the same test in Node.js
+# running the same code in Node.js
 $ node
 Welcome to Node.js v15.4.0.
 > const ar = [1,2,3]